BichengLUO/Resume_BichengLUO/resume_en.md

 ### Awards & Publications

-* The First Prize Scholarship from Glodon Co., Ltd., at Tsinghua University
+* The First Prize Scholarship from Glodon Co., Ltd., at Tsinghua University, 2015
 * The Excellent Undergraduate of Nanjing University, 2014
 * [Imagilar][imagilar]: A Real-Time Image Similarity Search System on Mobile Platform, Web Information Systems Engineering (WISE2013)
 * The First-class of People's Scholarship at Nanjing University, 2013